Top things to do on a Newcastle city break

 More staycation ideas

 Fans of the silver screen may prefer a visit to Tyneside Cinema.
 Founded as a newsreel theatre in 1937 by Dixon Scott (the great uncle of Sir Ridley Scott), the venue originally showed the news, documentaries and the occasional cartoon.
 Today, however, you can catch the latest blockbusters in an art deco-styled auditorium.
 Look out for the glass mosaic floor in the foyer and, if you have time, visit the cinema’s mini-museum, to learn more about the venue’s history.
-And for unbeatable live music, Sage Gateshead is a must.
+And for unbeatable live music, The Glasshouse International Centre for Music is a must.
 Hard not to miss, this iconic bubbled building – home to the Royal Northern Sinfonia – is famed for its world-class performances, across all genres from pop and classical to indie, jazz and dance.

 Point Blank Shooting